 The Nordic languages, in contrast, include Icelandic, Faroese, Finnish, and Greenlandic, in addition to the Scandinavian languages already listed.
 The latter is also spoken in the Nordic area.
 So, yes, Scandinavian languages are also known as Nordic languages.
 Meanwhile, you can discover more about UK translations.

-Is Finnish a Language From Scandinavia?
+Is Finnish A Language From Scandinavia?

 Finnish is not a Scandinavian language, despite Finland occupying a northwestern part of the Scandinavian Peninsula.
 It is so because Finnish closely relates to Estonian while belonging to a different language family, namely the Finno-Ugric.